AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Usage
 Just place the alarm module somewhere in your home where it can detect suspicious movements with the infrared PIR sensor.
 The module has to be powered with 5 Volt.

-Then activate the detector with an Alexa voice command: **"Alexa, Alert On"**.
+Then activate the alarm system with an Alexa voice command: **"Alexa, Alert On"**.
 There is a 60 seconds arm delay time before the detector is activated.
 This shall allow leaving the home before the motion detector is activated.
 The device name can be changed in the settings section.
 Set the device name from "Alert" to something special, to ensure an intruder is not guessing the device name to switch off the alarm.

 To avoid false alarms, the detector is programmed to wait for two detected motions within 30 seconds.